dherault/serverless-offline/README.md

     ]
 }
 ```

-Once you run a function that boots up the Docker container, it'll look through the layers for that function, download them in order to a `.layers` folder in your project, and save a hash of your layers so it can be re-used in future.
+Once you run a function that boots up the Docker container, it'll look through the layers for that function, download them in order to your layers folder, and save a hash of your layers so it can be re-used in future.
 You'll only need to re-download your layers if they change in the future.
+If you want your layers to re-download, simply remove your layers folder.

-You should then be able to invoke functions as normal, and they're executed agains the layers in your docker container.
+You should then be able to invoke functions as normal, and they're executed against the layers in your docker container.

+### Additional Options
+There are 2 additional options available for Docker and Layer usage.
+* dockerReadOnly
+* dockerLayersDir

+#### dockerReadOnly
+For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
+For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
+This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.

+#### dockerLayersDir
+By default layers are downloaded on a per-project basis, however, if you want to share them across projects, you can download them to a common place.
+For example, `dockerLayersDir: /tmp/layers` would allow them to be shared across projects.
+Make sure when using this setting that the directory you are writing layers to can be shared by docker.

 ## Token authorizers